Rescued By the Scot

 “Rumor has it that you are near destruction.
 That your whole operation is blown asunder.”
-She laughed her sarcastic laugh that Zane was admiring.
+She laughed her sarcastic laugh that Zane was beginning to admire .

-Shears scowled at her humor, puffing his chest up, he advanced towards her trying to threaten her.
-But she only stood there, her eyebrow rising at his advancement.
-Her men tightened themselves around her protecting her from him.
-She held her hand up halting them and they backed away from her.
-Not too far, but enough of a distance for her to show Shears he did not intimidate her.
+Shears scowled at her humor.
+He puffed up his chest and advanced toward her, trying to threaten her.
+But she only stood there, her eyebrow raised at his advancement.
+Her men tightened themselves around her for protection.
+She held up her hand, halting them, and they backed away from her—not too far, but far enough to show Shears he did not intimidate her.

 “The only one you are destroying is yourself.
-You ruined the destruction set-in play for your own agenda.
-For petty revenge against a French girl and her lover from what I hear.”
+You ruined the destruction set in play to achieve your own agenda.
+For petty revenge against a French girl and her lover, from what I hear.”

-Shears whipped out his arm towards Maxwell, “His friends, madam.
+Shears whipped his arm toward Maxwell.
+“His friends, madam.
 They set out to destroy us from the beginning.
-Even Maxwell here, betrayed us.
+Even Maxwell here betrayed us.
 He was on our side, but his love for Ivy Thornhill brought on the wrath of her husband and brother.
-He double crossed us for a pair of thighs that will never part for him.”
+He double-crossed us for a pair of thighs that will never part for him.”

-She turned towards him, scrutinizing him for a reaction.
+She turned toward him, scrutinizing him for a reaction.
 To see if he would defend his friends.
 He spoke not a word.

 “He ruined you for a lady married to another bloke.
 That must be true love.
 Was it worth it?” she inquired.

 No answer uttered from his lips.
 He wouldn’t be a pawn in their game.
 While she was a means of escape for him, he wouldn’t give her any ammunition in this fight.

 “Mmm, a question for another time.
 I would love to hear the backstory on this, but I must leave.
 The docks are being patrolled, and I won’t have the guards catch me.”